xframes-project/xframes-website/src/pages/technologies-used.md

 #### RxJS & ReactivePlusPlus: Efficient Event Handling and UI Updates

 [RxJS](https://rxjs.dev/) is used in XFrames to manage user interactions, such as clicks, changes, and hover events, asynchronously from the C++ layer.
 This allows efficient handling of event streams and ensures responsiveness.

+### Python

+#### Pybind11

+Pybind11 is a lightweight header-only library that simplifies creating Python bindings for C++ code.
+It offers a seamless interface between C++ and Python, allowing native C++ code to be called from Python.

+#### Scikit-build-core

+Scikit-build-core is a build system that integrates with CMake, providing a more Pythonic interface for building C++ extensions.
+It simplifies packaging and distributing Python C++ extensions, making it easier to build cross-platform bindings.